There were no eggs in Egg Harbor, Wisconsin, until Kathleen Mand Beck came to town in 1993. She purchased the historical log home with "lots of

-Kathleen is internationally recognized for her intricately carved and etched egg art design personalized egg and sculptures created in her treehouse studios.
-Her love of eggs continues in the egg museum which includes Wisconin's only 70 million year old dinosaur egg and a wild bird egg collection, along with nearly 500 decorated eggs in historical, ethnic, and contemporary patterns still on display in the Village of Egg Harbor.
+Her love of eggs continued in the egg museum which included Wisconin's only 70 million year old dinosaur egg and a wild bird egg collection, along with nearly 500 decorated eggs in historical, ethnic, and contemporary patterns still on display in the Village of Egg Harbor.

 "This whole transition has been more sweet than bitter."
 Kathleen said.
 "We're not retiring, but refocusing."